Toldwin/Angular2ChromeExtensionSeed/README.md

 To launch/use the extension directly in your browser as a standard web page, in the project folder use: ng serve

 To use project as an extension in Chrome:
-- Build de project : ng build
+- Build de project (in the project folder):
+  - npm install
+  - ng build
 - Open Chrome preferences
 - Choose "Parameters"
 - Select "Extensions" on the left